devassistant/devassistant/docs/developer_documentation/command_reference.rst

 - LRES: what is ``LAST_LRES`` set to after this command?
 - Example: example usage

+Note: if a command explanation says that command "*raises exception*" under some circumstances, it means that it makes DevAssistant immediately exit with non-zero return code (or end in GUI).

 *Missing something?* Commands are your entry point for extending DevAssistant.
 If you're missing some functionality in ``run`` sections, just :ref:`write a command runner <command_runners>` and either